-Enterprise workflow software maker ServiceNow (NYSE:NOW) reported results in line with analysts' expectations in Q2 FY2023, with revenue up 22.7% year on year to $2.15 billion.
-ServiceNow made a GAAP profit of $1.04 billion, improving from its profit of $20 million in the same quarter last year.
+Enterprise workflow software maker ServiceNow (NYSE:NOW) reported results in line with analysts' expectations in Q3 FY2023, with revenue up 25% year on year to $2.29 billion.
+Turning to EPS, ServiceNow made a non-GAAP profit of $2.92 per share, improving from its profit of $1.96 per share in the same quarter last year.

-- Subscription revenue guidance for Q3 2023 is $2.19 billion at the midpoint, above analyst estimates of $2.14 billion
+- Subscription Revenue Guidance for Q4 2023 is $2.32 billion at the midpoint, below analyst estimates of $2.39 billion

-Founded by Fred Luddy who wrote the code for the initial prototype on a single flight from San Francisco to London, ServiceNow (NYSE:NOW) offers software as a service platform that helps companies become more efficient by allowing them to automate workflows across IT, HR and Customer Service.
+Founded by Fred Luddy, who wrote the code for the company's initial prototype on a flight from San Francisco to London, ServiceNow (NYSE:NOW) offers a software-as-a-service platform that helps companies become more efficient by allowing them to automate workflows across IT, HR, and customer service.

 A simple example would be a new employee on-boarding, which is typically a multi-departmental experience, and involves getting a badge from security, desk from facilities, laptop from IT, dealing with finance, compliance and HR.
 With ServiceNow, employees are able to do all that through a self-help portal, saving significant amounts of time.
 The key to the success of the Now platform is allowing the companies to design and build these workflows in a no-code environment, without needing any software developers.